Tesla

 Energy Storage Products

 Powerwall and Megapack are our lithium-ion battery energy storage products.
-Powerwall, which we sell directly to customers, as well as through channel partners, is designed to store energy at a home or small commercial facility.
+Powerwall, which we sell and lease to customers, as well as through channel partners, is designed to store energy at homes or small commercial facilities.
 Megapack is an energy storage solution for commercial, industrial, utility and energy generation customers, multiple of which may be grouped together to form larger installations of gigawatt hours (“GWh”) or greater capacity.
+As AI infrastructure drives rapid load growth, Megapack helps to, among other things, increase utilization of existing generation and transmission capacity, resulting in a more efficient use of the electric grid.

-We also continue to develop software capabilities for remotely controlling and dispatching our energy storage systems across a wide range of markets and applications, including through our real-time energy control and optimization platforms.
+We also continue to develop software capabilities for remotely controlling and dispatching our energy storage systems across a wide range of markets and applications, including through our real-time energy control and optimization platforms for Megapack batteries (Autobidder) and distributed energy resources like Powerwall (Powerhub).

 Technology